Today I would like to talk to you a little about spinal cord injury and the lifetime costs that can derive from it.

-To get a clearer understanding of the costs associated with this type of injury, I have included a list from spinalcord.org.
-The list shows the average lifetime cost for varying degrees of spinal cord injury.
+To get a clearer understanding of the costs associated with this type of injury, I have included a list that shows the average lifetime cost for varying degrees of spinal cord injury.
 The first number indicates the average cost for a 25-year-old person.
 The second number indicates the average cost for a 50-year-old person.

 Please take note that these averages do not include any indirect costs, such as wages.